siran/research/_proposals/The PNP Markdown Standard - PNPMDv1/The PNP Markdown Standard - PNPMDv1.md

 ## Abstract

 PNPMD is a specification for human-readable-*first*, plain-text, math-aware documents.
 PNPMD honors Pandoc's flavored markdown, rendered with pdflatex.
-Uses Pandoc's crossref filter (giving numbered and referenceable eq., fig., table, etc), and adds some syntax sugar to ease cross-referencing and citations.
+Uses Pandoc's crossref filter (giving numbered and referenceable equations, figures, tables, etc), and adds some syntax sugar to ease cross-referencing and citations.

 ## Keywords